WYOMING

 The problem

 Wyoming ranks among the top five U.S. states for suicide rates, double the national average.
 It is the seventh leading cause of death in Wyoming and the second for ages 10-44.
-Seventy-five percent of these suicides involve firearms.
+Over 70% of these suicides involve firearms.
 Low population density, severe weather, and social factors significantly impact Wyoming's high suicide rates.

 Our approach